huguyuehuhu/HCN-pytorch/README.md

 python main.py --dataset_dir <parents path for all the datasets> --mode train --model_name HCN --dataset_name NTU-RGB-D-CV --num 01
 ```
 To run a new trial with different parameters, you need to:
-- Firstly, run the above training command with a new trail number, e.g, ```--num 03```, thus you will got an error.
+- Firstly, run the above training command with a new trial number, e.g, ```--num 03```, thus you will got an error.
-- Secondly, copy a  parameters file from the ```./HCN/experiments/NTU-RGB-D-CV/HCN01/params.json``` to the path of your new trail ```"./HCN/experiments/NTU-RGB-D-CV/HCN01/params.json"``` and modify it as you want.
+- Secondly, copy a  parameters file from the ```./HCN/experiments/NTU-RGB-D-CV/HCN01/params.json``` to the path of your new trial ```"./HCN/experiments/NTU-RGB-D-CV/HCN01/params.json"``` and modify it as you want.
 - At last, run the above training command again, it will works.

 #### Testing